danielvm-git/binance-trading-robot/README.md

 ```

 #### Put your keys
-Open the source code folder with VSCode and edit the files and put your keys on
+Open the source code folder with VSCode and edit the files to put your keys on

 * 1st here: /server/src/calculate.py (you find this adding an app on your Firebase console -> Project Overview -> Settings -> General)
      * change project_id (here is the name)